As a public institution, UC encourages competitive bidding, as it helps the university obtain services at the lowest possible cost.

-Independent Consultants: Current law requires any consulting agreement over $100,000 be competitively bid, though the university strongly encourages consulting contracts in excess of $50,000 be bid.
+Current law requires any consulting agreement over $100,000 be competitively bid, though the university strongly encourages consulting contracts in excess of $50,000 be bid.
 Note that the $100,000 threshold is the total contract amount, not just the cost for the first phase.

-Note: Section 10515 of the California Public Contract Code strictly limits a consultant’s ability to perform services, procure goods or supplies, or take any action related to Consultant’s findings and recommendations pursuant to this agreement.
-If you believe the consultant should complete specific tasks that may result from the outcome of their review, please inform Business & Revenue Contracts when your original request for an RF (Request for Proposal) and/or agreement is submitted.
+NOTE: Section 10515 of the California Public Contract Code strictly limits a consultant’s ability to perform services, procure goods or supplies, or take any action related to Consultant’s findings and recommendations pursuant to this agreement.
+If you believe the consultant should complete specific tasks that may result from the outcome of their review, please inform Business & Revenue Contracts when your original request for an RFP (Request for Proposal) and/or agreement is submitted.

 It is imperative to develop a total project budget to ensure that all phases can be completed within the no-bid threshold.
-Any service agreement between $50K and 100K do not need to be competitively bid so long as the price is justifiable—typically by obtaining three quotes.
+Any service agreements between $50,000 and 100,000 do not need to be competitively bid so long as the price is justifiable—typically by obtaining three quotes.

-Revenue Agreements: If the university will be receiving a commission or payment based on the presence of or an activity of a contractor, the contractor will be financially benefiting from the university.
+If the university will be receiving a commission or payment based on the presence of or an activity of a contractor, the contractor will be financially benefiting from the university.
 So long as the financial benefit is substantial and exclusive only to one contractor, a competitive bid should be held to allow all interested parties to have the opportunity to bid on the partnership.